weng271190436/kubefleet-website/content/en/docs/troubleshooting/DriftAndDiffDetection.md

 * Drift detection will not block resource rollouts.
 If you have just updated the resources on the hub cluster side and triggered a rollout, drifts on the member cluster side might have been overwritten.
-* When a rollout is in progress, drifts will not be reported on the CRP status for a member cluster if the cluster has not received the latest round of updates.
+* When a rollout is in progress, drifts will not be reported on the placement status for a member cluster if the cluster has not received the latest round of updates.

 KubeFleet will check for configuration differences under the following two conditions:

 * When KubeFleet encounters a pre-existing resource, and the `whenToTakeOver` setting (`.spec.strategy.applyStrategy.whenToTakeOver` field) is set to `IfNoDiff`.
-* When the CRP uses an apply strategy of the `ReportDiff` type.
+* When the placement uses an apply strategy of the `ReportDiff` type.

-Configuration difference details are reported in the CRP status on a per-cluster basis (`.status.placementStatuses[*].diffedPlacements` field).
+Configuration difference details are reported in the placement status on a per-cluster basis (`.status.placementStatuses[*].diffedPlacements` field).
 Note that the following limitations apply: